 Gladioli make flamboyant cut flowers and last well in the vase.
 Plant the corms in the garden or in containers from May to July for a succession of blooms.
 They like rich, well-drained soil, plenty of water, and feed while the flowers develop.

-Dianthus including pinks, carnations and Sweet William, add colour and scent.
+Dianthus including pinks, carnations and Sweet William, add color and scent.
 Regular cutting ensures a long flowering season.
 Sow in full sun or part shade in fertile, well-drained soil.
 Water established plants only in dry spells.

 (Above, left to right)

-Alstroemeria are great-value, long-flowering perennials from summer to autumn, and last up to three weeks in the vase.
+Alstroemeria are great-value, long-flowering perennials from summer to fall, and last up to three weeks in the vase.
 Plant in early summer in a sheltered spot, with plenty of organic matter and a good winter mulch.